jbaranski/majorleaguesoccer-ical/README.md

-# Major League Soccer iCal generator
+# Major League Soccer iCalendar generator
-Generates an iCal file for each Major League Soccer team's fixture schedule for the current season.
+Generates an iCalendar file for each Major League Soccer team's fixture schedule for the current season.

 ### How to subscribe?